Hurricane

 Hurricane Historic Loss Ratio

-A Hurricane historic loss ratio is the representative percentage of the exposed consequence type value (building or population) expected to be lost due to a Hurricane hazard occurrence.
+A Hurricane historic loss ratio provides an estimate for the representative percentage of the exposed consequence type value (building, population, or agriculture) expected to be lost due to a Hurricane hazard occurrence.

 Hurricane Processing Methodology